GagliardiGroup/CEONet/README.md

-# DeepOrb
+# CEONet
+> Cartesian equivariant deep learning for molecular orbitals

+## Overview
-> Thank you for your interest in this work!
+Thank you for your interest in this work!
->
-> Source code for CEONet is avialable in src/deeporb, particularly src/deeporb/ceonet.py
->
-> Training scripts are found in scripts/training_scripts
->
-> Notebooks show example inference and figure generation, using the data in model_eval
+Source code for CEONet is avialable in src/deeporb, particularly src/deeporb/ceonet.py Training scripts are found in scripts/training_scripts Notebooks show example inference and figure generation, using the data in model_eval

 ## Installation